UWASL/dedup-bench/README.md

 # Information
 DedupBench is a benchmarking tool for data chunking techniques used in data deduplication.
 DedupBench is designed for extensibility, allowing new chunking techniques to be implemented with minimal additional code.
 DedupBench is also designed to be used with generic datasets, allowing for the comparison of a large number of data chunking techniques.

-DedupBench currently supports many state-of-the-art data chunking and hashing algorithms used in data deduplication.
+DedupBench currently supports many state-of-the-art data chunking and hashing algorithms.
 Please cite the relevant publications from this list if you use the code from this repository:

 ```
   [1] Udayashankar, S., Baba, A. and Al-Kiswany, S., 2025, February.
 VectorCDC: Accelerating Data Deduplication with SSE/AVX Instructions.
 In 2025 USENIX 23rd Conference on File and Storage Technologies (FAST).
 USENIX